AllisonBoone/AllisonBoone/README.md

 - 💻 I'm currently learning **React.js** and expanding my skills in **Full-Stack Development**
 - 💬 Ask me about **JavaScript, Python, APIs, and Backend Development**
-- 📫 How to reach me: AllisonBoone1999@gmail.com(mailto:AllisonBoone1999@gmail.com)
+- 📫 How to reach me: AllisonBoone1999@gmail.com
 - 🌱 Fun fact: Your brain is constantly eating itself!
+No I will not elaborate!

 ## 🛠️ Languages and Tools